jimliddle/markdown-previewer/README.md

 ## 🚀 Getting Started

-Option 1: Quick Run (View Only)
+Option 1: View Only

 Simply download index.html and double-click it to open it in your browser (file:/// protocol).
 Note: The core editor will work perfectly, but browser security restrictions prevent PWA installation and native OS file-handling from file:/// URLs.

-Option 2: Full Experience (Local Server)
+Option 2: Local Server (or just access: https://jimliddle.github.io/markdown-previewer/)

 To unlock PWA installation and File Handler APIs, you need to serve the file over localhost or https://.